top of page

 One way I use my power meter…

-For these two days, I tried to keep my power below about 140 kw for the whole ride.
+For these two days, I tried to keep my power below about 140 watts for the whole ride.
 It takes a certain discipline to do that, but after two days of that I feel pretty refreshed.
 Hopefully I am recovered from Days 4 & 5 and ready to push more on some harder days ahead.

 Stories and pictures